jwhitham/x86determiniser/README.md

 but the instructions are counted, and instructions such as RDTSC and OUT are treated specially.

-Library calls and system calls do not form part of the instruction count.
-They are executed normally, at full speed, by native code.

-x86determiniser initially relied on GNU objdump to disassemble code, but now uses the Zydis disassembler.
+x86determiniser initially relied on GNU objdump to disassemble code, but now uses the [Zydis](https://zydis.re) disassembler.
 It also once required programs to link directly against x86determiniser.dll and execute a setup function on startup, but now, programs do not have to be modified because they are started by x86determiniser.exe, which acts as a debugger and program